 Land Use Controls (LUCs) are applied to a restoration site with COCs that are present in an environmental medium of concern at concentrations that pose a potential human health or ecological risk and do not allow for unrestricted use and unlimited exposure.
 LUCs can either be a selected standalone remedy or a contingency remedy in conjunction with an active remedy that has the potential to reach residential cleanup levels.
 When residential cleanup levels are achieved, the restoration site has no restrictions to its present or future use, and there is no limit to the amount of time that a person can occupy that site.
-If an active remedy reduces COC levels to those that allow for unrestricted use and unlimited exposure, then there is no need for LUCs.
-The Remedial Action Report documents the attainment of cleanup levels for all chemicals of concern (COCs) and the removal of LUCs for that particular environmental medium of concern.
+If an active remedy reduces COC levels to those that allow for unrestricted use and unlimited exposure, then there is no need for LUCs and the selected contingency LUC remedy is not applied to the site.
+The Remedial Action Report documents the attainment of cleanup levels for all chemicals of concern (COCs) and the justification for not applying LUCs for that particular environmental medium of concern.